Williamsport Dam: Incidents

+On May 17, 2025, witnesses saw 37 year old Tyler Lance jump off the diversion wall into the dam.
+His body was spotted a short time later by a Life Flight helicopter floating face-down in the water just a few hundred yards down stream.
+He did not survive.

 Hydroelectric proposal

 Ever since the dam was rebuilt and updated Williamsport and county officials expressed interest in converting the low-head dam into a hydroelectric dam.
 Multiple companies have expressed interest in converting the dam in the past, however none have released a feasible plan to generate electricity there.

-In 2016, a privately held hydropower development company that has projects in more than a dozen states believes its patented technology will make it feasible to generate clean viable electricity at the dam.
-Lock + TM Hydro Friends Fund XII, part of Hydro Green Energy based in Westmont, Illinois has filed preliminary permit application with the Federal Energy Regulatory Commission to study the feasibility of its Hepburn Street Dam project.
-If such a permit is issued, it would give Hydro priority to file an application for a license to operate the facility.

-The project would impact only 150 feet at the northern or Williamsport side of the 1,015-foot dam that is formally known as the Anthony J. Cimini Dam in memory of a late state representative.
-The project would include a 25-foot deep large frame module containing 10, 900-megawatt hydropower turbines.
-It would be installed either in the levee on the Williamsport side of the river or in the upper pool of the dam, the permit application states.

-Engineering, legal and other expenses related to the feasibility study are estimated to cost $525,000, the FERC document states.
-The current timetable shows construction in 2018.
-When operational, the facility will generate an estimated 51,000 megawatts of electricity annually that will be sold to a utility or an industrial customer.
-A PPL substation is a short distance from the dam in Williamsport.

 Fish ladder

 The Hepburn Street Dam has a fish ladder located on the South Williamsport side of the dam.
 In 2014 the fish ladder was rebuilt—it was widened because sticks and debris were becoming stuck in the ladder, and more lanes were added so that more fish would be able to use the ladder.
 Originally, the dam did not have a fish ladder; it was added in the early to late 1990s as a result of pressure on local officials to add the ladder for American shad.